Borana Lodge in Laikipia, Kenya

 Borana Lodge does not operate a set itinerary.
 Please see below for information on some activities you may enjoy on a typical day

 Dawn is a fabulous time on Borana – wake up with steaming hot tea or coffee and watch the sunrise over the Samangua valley and Hyena Dam.
 An early morning walk with Ant Kaschula or one of our experienced local Maasai guides give guests the benefit of their extensive knowledge of the bush and its ways.
 They have an intimate knowledge of the land and its inhabitants.
-Seeing big game on foot is extremely satisfying and allows guests to stalk game in completely safety.
+Seeing big game on foot is extremely satisfying and allows guests to stalk game in complete safety.
 The slower pace means that guests also have a chance to see smaller animals that they would miss if speeding past in a car.

 Then again you could just put your feet up, sit back in your open 4×4 and be taken to the game.
 Since Borana is private property, there are no Game Park rules and no one else will ever obscure your view of the big game that lives here.
 Night game drives – when most animals are active – are very popular, allowing guests an insight into the nocturnal life of the bush that is denied them in most of the parks.